 Rwanda’s primary sector, mainly agriculture, thrives due to its favorable climate and abundant natural resources.
 With 81.25% of the land dedicated to agriculture, the country produces a diverse range of crops like bananas, cassava, sweet potatoes, maize, and beans.
 Animal products such as milk and meat also play a significant role.

-Despite contributing 30.9% to the GDP, agriculture remains crucial for food security and employment.
+As of 2024, agriculture contributes about 25% of GDP, and it remains crucial for food security and employment.
 The variety of crops and animal products underscores the sector’s importance in sustaining Rwanda’s agricultural economy.

 The country’s geological diversity provides a rich array of natural resources, including gold, cassiterite, wolframite, methane, hydropower, and vast arable land.
 These resources drive the economy through mining, energy production, and agriculture, contributing significantly to the country’s economic growth and sustainability.